For a long time I dreaded Christmas.

 In the years since, I’ve spent Christmas in various countries around the world; solo, with girlfriends and with David, my second husband.
 I’ll always cherish the memory of our first Christmas in the home we bought together in London – although thinking about it, I honestly can’t recall if we’ve spent a Christmas there since.
 I’ve also had a few Christmases with my in-laws, a loving yet noisy affair, which can be tricky to navigate when you don’t really drink and prefer not to overeat and everyone keeps saying, “Forget about your diet for today”.
 Um, I haven’t been on a diet since 2013.

 This year David and I will spend Christmas with dear friends in Singapore, which makes me happy – shared experiences are the particularly sticky glue that holds friendships together – it’s precious.
-Yet writing this Love Letter has made me realise in the 17 years since I left Australia to move to London, not once have I been back to celebrate Christmas with my family, which has left me feeling sad and the tender ache of missing them.
+Yet writing this has made me realise in the 17 years since I left Australia to move to London, not once have I been back to celebrate Christmas with my family, which has left me feeling sad and the tender ache of missing them.

-So, whilst no two Christmases look the same and Christmas doesn’t look the way I thought it would when I was growing up, I have moved beyond the chapter of my life when I dreaded it.
+So, whilst no two Christmases look the same and Christmas doesn’t look the way I thought it would when I was growing up, I have moved beyond the chapter of my life when I dreaded its arrival.
 However, that doesn’t mean I don’t take some time each year to remember the pain of that particular year with my ex, and to stop and think about the ones who may feel alone or lonely, forgotten or lost, the ones who are fighting for their lives, the ones who are grieving the absence of a loved one or nursing a broken heart, the ones in a relationship yet longing to get out, the ones who may be wondering how many more Christmases must be navigated solo, or if the much longed-for child will ever arrive and be part of the celebrations.

 I’m holding space in my heart for everyone this season; whether you’re celebrating, or not – whatever your reason for not participating.
 Maybe not celebrating means you’re left feeling like you don’t belong.
 Or perhaps you’re simply feeling the weight of the season.
 Maybe it’s always a difficult time of the year because of your family history.
 Perhaps there’s something else bothering your dear heart.